- Blog

 Hi Bees.
 FI and I are about to start the nitty-gritty part of wedding planning by talking to vendors such as finding a reception location and caterer.
 I read that most places will inflate prices for the same services just because a couple mentions they are planning a wedding.
-So we are thinking about calling it a 'family reunion."
+So we are thinking about calling it a ‘family reunion.”
 Has anyone done this, and has it worked for you?
 Do you feel you got a better deal by leaving the W word out?
-I'm not sure how to go about it.
-Will FI and I not be able to scope out a venue together to try not to tip anyone off?
+I’m not sure how to go about it.
+Will Fiance and I not be able to scope out a venue together to try not to tip anyone off?
 Will I have to take off my engagement ring?
-And then when do you let them know you're really planning a wedding?
+And then when do you let them know you’re really planning a wedding?
 Let me know your stories!

 I think you could save money that way, but beware.
 If it is a vendor that is going to be there the day of (photographer, makeup artist, caterer, ect), than they will know that you lied and that might effect their service.